|Header (20 bytes)||Payload (variable length)|

 Each Payload includes the payload data (which varies based on message type) followed by control flags.
 The payload data may include blockchain information, such as blocks or transactions.
 The payload data for each type is described in the Message Type Details below.

 The control flags are a single byte at the end of the payload.
 The control flag byte is a set of flags that contain additional information about the message, set by the sending peer.
 In its current implementation, there is only one flag in the control flags.
 Specifically, the value of the control flags will be 0x1 if the message is identified as valid by the sending peer.

-Because transactions and blocks are not validated by BDN, there are potential attack where an attacker could try to send the BDN a properly formatted message with a very large length.
-This could potentially create issues when a relay attempts to receive the full message, load it to the memory, and broadcast to its peers.
+Because transactions and blocks are not validated by BDN, there are potential attacks where an attacker could try to send the BDN a properly formatted message with a very large length.
+This could potentially create issues when a Relay attempts to receive the full message, load it to the memory, and broadcast to its peers.
 Accordingly the BDN defines maximum message sizes per blockchain.